skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 He pauses to butter another slab of freshly-baked bread before he continues, "It may have been on their half of the island.
 Perhaps they still have access to it.
 Perhaps that is why their magic is so strong."
-He reflects for a moment, "Although... it wasn't very strong this time around.
+He reflects for a moment, "Although… it wasn't very strong this time around.
 Perhaps it isn't on their side of the island."

 Eomier asks, "Would the prince know?"